peteut/multimethods/README.rst

 of "instance methods" in OO languages like Python, which in a call to obj.method() would look up a member called "method" in obj's class.

-However, multimethod methods are NOT neccessarily associated with a single class.
+However, multimethod methods are NOT necessarily associated with a single class.
 Instead, they belong to a `MultiMethod` instance.
 Calls on the MultiMethod will be dispatched to its corresponding methods using a custom, user-defined dispatch function.
+This is an important benefit - you can make Alice's class fulfill Bob's contract, and neither of them need to know about each other, or you.
+Extending a class is simple, but it runs the risk of naming collision.
+Multimethods are part of a module, so there is no chance of collision.

 The dispatch function can be any callable.
 Once a MultiMethod is called, the dispatch function will receive the exact arguments the MultiMethod call